grantsrb/cogmtc/README.md

         of the language output for the current timestep is included as input into the action prediction.
 If false, the language output is not included.
-    "same_step_lang": bool
-        if true, the language prediction used as input to the action network comes from the same time step. i.e. the language prediction is made and directly feeds into the action prediction.
-Only applies if `incl_lang_inpt` is true.
     "lang_teacher_p": float [0,1]
         the probability of using teacher forcing on the language inputs. only applies if incl_lang_inpt is true